 Please speak to your solicitor about this.
 You may be able to employ bailiffs to assist you with removing people from your land.

-Whose responsibility is it to get left behind mess removed?
+Whose responsibility is it to get mess left behind removed?
+Toggle accordion

 As the landowner you are responsible for the removal of any waste.